Buttons can be a or button elements. They can be modified with various classes.

 The accordion is set to automatically open the first accordion in the accordion container.

-For omniCMS, to have a closed accordion by default, make sure you add the class _collapsed
+For omniCMS, to have a closed accordion by default, make sure you add the class _collapsed to the accordion table.

-For development, to have a closed accordion by default, make sure you add data-open="false"
+For development, to have a closed accordion by default, make sure you add data-open="false" in the accordion header.

 The background container…